hackoregon/cookiecutter-hacko-backend/{{cookiecutter.repo_name}}/docs/CONTRIBUTING.rst

 If you are proposing a feature:

-* Open a new github issue for an Enhancement Request.
+* Open a new github issue for a Feature Request.
 * Explain in detail how it would work.
 * Explain how this feature relates to your project scope.
 Including links to any related cards.
 * Keep the scope as narrow as possible, to make it easier to implement.